 Unless otherwise specified, NR TDD cells in all RRM Test cases in AWGN propagation condition are configured with Antenna Configuration [1x2].

-G.1.3.1.1 Antenna connection for 4 Rx capable IAB-MT
+G.1.3.1.1 Antenna connection for 4 Rx capable NCR-MT

 G.1.3.1.1.1 Introduction

-All tests for FR1 are specified for IAB-MTs supporting 2RX.
-In this clause, the antenna connection method for applying 2RX tests to IAB-MTs supporting 4RX antenna ports is specified.
-No tests are currently specified for FR1 which are applicable only to 4RX antenna ports, so 4RX capable IAB-MTs are always tested by reusing tests which were originally specified for 2RX IAB-MTs.
+All tests for FR1 are specified for NCR-MTs supporting 2RX.
+In this clause, the antenna connection method for applying 2RX tests to NCR-MTs supporting 4RX antenna ports is specified.
+No tests are currently specified for FR1 which are applicable only to 4RX antenna ports, so 4RX capable NCR-MTs are always tested by reusing tests which were originally specified for 2RX NCR-MTs.

 G.1.3.1.1.2 Principle of testing